nasriblack/SoftBussBookingBack1.1/README.md

 ### 🛠️ Doing

-- [ ] US001-Check the reservation number is less or equal than the number of seats of the bus => today date !!
-  - [ ] US001-1 - make a middleware before the reservation , after we check the userId => this middleware is for check the length of the reservation date => it exist in front !!!! the seats
+- [ ] BUGFIX : the user will not be able to make a reservation in another date ( should not make a reservation in the same date )

 ---